billtucker/onweb/README.md

 The motivation for this project is to deliver a web based version of the On-Air Pro product.
 Other considerations were to test the boundaries of the FileMaker API to include PHP.
-This project is a work in progress and is considered a prototype of a finalized version for structured release to the customer base.
+This project is a work in progress and is considered a prototype of a finalized version for a structured release to the customer base.

 ## Project testing standards and practices